Skip to content

 Tldr

-Commit agr.toml to your repo — teammates run agr sync to get every skill.
+Commit both agr.toml (manifest) and agr.lock (pinned commits) — teammates run agr sync to get every resource, reproducibly.
 Multi-tool teams set tools = ["claude", "cursor", ...] so one agr add installs everywhere.
-Use GITHUB_TOKEN for private repos and CI/CD.
+CI uses agr sync --frozen (install from lockfile exactly) or agr sync --locked (fail if lockfile is stale).
+Use GITHUB_TOKEN for private repos.

 Prerequisites: agr installed, a git repository, and at least one supported AI tool (Claude Code, Cursor, Codex, OpenCode, Copilot, or Antigravity)

-Set up agr so everyone shares the same AI coding skills, stays in sync across Claude Code, Cursor, Codex, and other tools — and gets productive on day one.
+Set up agr so everyone shares the same agent resources, stays in sync across Claude Code, Cursor, Codex, and other tools — and gets productive on day one.

 Set up your project